 - Learn background material for future reading course or research project.

 - Develop a topic for junior paper or senior thesis.

-By Friday, September 18, let us know if you and your mentor found a mutually agreeable project.
+We will be in touch by September 20 to check if you and your mentor have found a mutually agreeable project.

-End of the semester (Monday, December 7 and Tuesday December 8): Undergraduates give a short (15 minute) presentation on their project.
+The end of the semester symposium will be Monday, December 5 at 12-2pm: undergraduates will give a short (15 minute) presentation on their project.